vasilakisfil/microtypes.info/content/what.md

 ## Small
 The semantics that a MicroType defines should be small in scope.
-The MicroType could extend, semantically, an existing Media Type, or it could just specify a common reusable semantically pattern, to be used accross different types of Media Types.
+The MicroType could extend, semantically, an existing Media Type, redefine some parts of a MicroType, or it could just specify a common reusable semantically pattern, to be used accross different types of Media Types.